-What makes sciatica worse depends mostly on its underlying cause.
-For most people, this is a herniated or bulging disc pressing against the nerve.
-In these cases, anything that increases pressure on the discs of the spinal column will make sciatica worse.
+What makes sciatica worse depends mainly on its underlying cause.
+This is a herniated or bulging disc pressing against the nerve for most people.
+In these cases, anything that increases pressure on the spinal column’s discs will worsen sciatica.

 This is where sciatica is tricky.
-You would think that sitting down would take the load off, but it in fact puts more pressure on the spinal discs, making the pain worse.
+You would think that sitting down would take the load off, but it puts more pressure on the spinal discs, worsening the pain.
 Something similar can be said for lying down.
 When the pain is at its peak, lying down for a short time can help, but doing so for too long will do the opposite.

-Standing with a neutral spine, and even walking around a bit, can help with sciatica nerve pain relief and with the overall healing process.
+Standing with a neutral spine and walking around can help relieve sciatic nerve pain and the overall healing process.

 1. Poor Posture

-The number one culprit for sciatica nerve pain has to do with poor posture.
-Especially the rounding of the lower back.
+The number one culprit for sciatica nerve pain is poor posture—especially the rounding of the lower back.
 Most often, this rounding occurs when we’re sitting down.

 Among people with sciatica, the rounded lower back is often an adopted posture that they think will help with sciatica pain.
 Unfortunately, the opposite is true.
 Rounding or low back can make sciatica worse.